Katherine Jenkins: Record success

-In August 2017 it was announced by Classic FM that Jenkins was the best selling classical artist of the last 25 years in the UK beating the likes of Luciano Pavarotti and Andre Rieu.
+In August 2017 it was announced by Classic FM that Jenkins was the best selling classical artist of the last 25 years in the UK.

-In November 2018 her 13th studio album ‘Guiding Light’ was released, charting at Number 2.
+In November 2018 her 13th studio album 'Guiding Light' was released, charting at Number 2.
 In May 2019 it reached Number 1 making Jenkins the first classical artist to have had 13 Number 1 albums.

 Following the death of Queen Elizabeth II, Jenkins was asked by the BBC to be the first to record "God Save the King" for the new King Charles III.
 The new national anthem aired for the first time the day following the death of the late queen, 10 September 2022.

 Concerts

 Jenkins first came to public attention when she sang at Westminster Cathedral honouring Pope John Paul II's silver jubilee in October 2003 and then supporting Aled Jones on tour.
 At the Rugby World Cup in 2003 she made her Sydney Opera House debut as a guest of fellow Welshman, Max Boyce and, in August 2004, her first USA appearance, supporting Hayley Westenra at Joe's Pub in New York City.

 Jenkins was the first person to perform the Home Nations anthem "The Power of Four" and began to appear regularly to sing the Welsh national anthem "Hen Wlad Fy Nhadau" at Welsh international rugby union matches, singing with Bryn Terfel at the 2005 Wales vs. England Six Nations match at the Millennium Stadium.
 In 2005, she became the official mascot for the Wales rugby union team.

 On 22 January 2005, Jenkins sang in Cardiff at the Tsunami Relief Concert and in April and May of that year supported Irish tenor Ronan Tynan on his first US tour as a solo artist.
 That May she sang at Trafalgar Square to a 15,000-strong audience celebrating the 60th Anniversary of VE Day.
 At the Berlin stage of Live 8 in 2005, Jenkins sang the hymn "Amazing Grace", and she later helped to launch The Royal British Legion's poppy appeal at Covent Garden whilst wearing a dress made of 2,500 poppies.

 On 27 August 2005, Jenkins performed "Abide With Me" at the Rugby League Challenge Cup Final at the Millennium Stadium in Cardiff which was attended by 74,213 spectators.
-During the anthem, BBC cameras captured the moment of a Hull F.C. fan being brought to tears during the song.

 In December 2005 and 2006, Jenkins travelled to Iraq to entertain the soldiers for Christmas.

 With the Blue Man Group, Jenkins sang "I Feel Love" in front of the Queen at the Royal Variety Performance on 21 November 2005.
 She performed at the Nobel Peace Prize Concert in Oslo, Norway, on 11 December 2005.